slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/README.md

 7. **FastANI.md**: This script orchestrates the use of FastANI to calculate the Average Nucleotide Identity between genome sequences and then uses custom R and Python scripts to create visualizations of conserved regions based on FastANI results.

-8. **Strep_COG_analysis.md**: This code reads data from a CSV file, calculates value counts, creates DataFrames, merges them, and then visualizes the data in the form of a heatmap.
-The script also provides flexibility in selecting specific columns for analysis and visualization.

 ### Description of scripts

 1. **```FastANI.py```:** This script takes input genomes and a FastANI visualization output, generates a visual representation of conserved regions, and saves the plot in a user-specified format.
 It allows users to customize various aspects of the plot's appearance, such as colormap, link colors, and link style.
 Let's break down the code step by step: